 Today’s recruitment process relies on digital screening software and human reviews.
 To compete in the job market, your curriculum vitae must appeal to both.
 In the skills section, add industry-specific language that matches your experience.
 If you’re not sure what phrases to use, refer to the job description.
 Applicant Tracking Systems, which scan for these keywords, will reject jobseekers who don’t fit an employer’s criteria.

-Don’t stuff your CV with a long list of skills.
+Don’t stuff your CV template with a long list of skills.
 Group similar competencies together, and then label each category accordingly.
 You can use classifications such as “Technical Skills” and “Soft Skills” This draws attention to the attributes recruiters find most important.
 To learn more, review our marine officer CV sample.

 One goal of the CV is to market your value by positioning you as the right person for the job.
 This often means illustrating your accomplishments in the professional experience section.
 Mention any awards and promotions you received.
 Additionally, provide examples of how you accomplished tasks more efficiently, improved crew member relations, or reduced maintenance problems.
 When it’s applicable, use figures and percentages to show the positive impact you made on the job.
 If you need ideas on how to spotlight your success, take a look at our marine officer CV sample.